-Syntax: function set\param(name, value)
+Syntax: function set_param(name, value)

+Inputs: name (string), value (string)

+Outputs: [NONE]

 Usage: Anywhere

-See also: get\param, below
+See also: get_param, on the next page

 get\param

 Use this function to get a parameter that has been assigned for the current task, parent feed, feed or entry.
 If a default is specified, the return value will be the same type (string or number) and will default to this value if the parameter is not set.